Skip to main content

 }

-By default, the Laravel Shopper logo is used on the login page and in the sidebar header.
+By default, the Shopper logo is used on the login page and in the sidebar header.
 You have several options to replace it with your own brand.

 Via configuration